What does it mean to be immunocompromised?

 - When bringing in groceries from the store, use alcohol/soap/disinfectant wipes to clean the objects you are bringing into the house.

-- Wash hands regularly and carefully on all hand surfaces for >20s (make sure you are cleaning in between fingers).
+- Wash hands regularly and carefully on all hand surfaces for at least 20 seconds (make sure you are cleaning in-between fingers).

 - Disinfect high-touch surfaces daily at home.